the-openary/website-dev/content/english/summaries/qcoral.md

 Alex is the founder of the project.
-You can find their work pretty much anywhere, from hardware projects to the website itself
+You can find their work pretty much anywhere, from hardware projects to the website itself.